fsmosca/musketeer-chess/README.md

 ## G. Game rules
 [Back to table of contents](#table-of-contents)

+The following are the rules that are different from Chess.

 ### 1. Gating
 A gating move enters the musketeer piece into the playing area, after the PS and GP phases.